Swig-DPI/Concrete_crack_detection/README.md

 ### Model - Convolutional Neural Net
-For this project I decided to try and implement a neural net.
+For this project I decided to try and implement a convolutional neural net.
 A neural net is a deep learning tool that adds hidden layers into  model.
 These layers add weights to the model that humans can have a tough time understanding.

 <img src="https://cdn-images-1.medium.com/max/800/1*NQQiyYqJJj4PSYAeWvxutg.png">